michaelsdr/momentumnet/README.rst

-Momentum ResNets: Drop-in replacement for any ResNet with a significantly reduced memory footprint
+Momentum ResNets: Drop-in replacement for any ResNet with reduced memory footprint
 ==================================================================================================

 |GHActions|_ |PyPI|_ |Downloads|_